Mike96Angelo/client-storage/README.md

             key is the reference to the stored data val is the data to be stored
         does:
-            creates key to refference the stored data writes the data to local storage
+            creates key to reference the stored data writes the data to local storage

     storageLocal.get(key)
         where:
             key is the reference to the stored data
         does:
-            returns the stored data refferenced by the key
+            returns the stored data referenced by the key

     storageLocal.getAll()
         No arguments!
         does:
-            returns an object refferencing keys to stored data
+            returns an object referencing keys to stored data

     storageLocal.remove(key)
         where:
             key is the reference to the stored data
         does:
-            removes the stored data refferenced by the key
+            removes the stored data referenced by the key

     storageLocal.removeAll()
         No arguments!